jjaavvii0/nodeWithCharts/README.md

 # analisisVisualizacion

-This project was created using Node.js
+It's an old project that I want to share.
+This project was created using Node.js.

 First of all it's necessary install dependencies using `npm install`